joshcubes/stage-plot/readme.md

 ## License

-I'm not gonna lie to you—this thing was made with AI, and it does the job I wanted out of it.
-Do whatever you want with it.
+I'm not gonna lie to you—this thing was made with AI, and it does the job I wanted out of it I only understand about two thirds of the code in the thing.
+Do whatever you want with it I couldn't care less.